 - Press the mixture firmly into your tin and bake for around 20 minutes.
 The flapjacks should be golden at the edges and paler in the middle.
 They'll firm up as they cool so don't worry if they still look a bit underbaked in the centre.

-- Let them cool in the tin for around 5 minutes then use a knife to gently score lines where you plan to cut them.
-Leave to cool completely.
+- Let the flapjack cool in the tin for around 5 minutes then use a knife to gently score lines where you plan to cut it later.
+Leave to cool completely, around 2-3 hours.

-- Once cool, refrigerate the flapjacks for 2 hours to set fully.
-Then remove them from the tin, cut them into slices using your score marks as a guide and enjoy!
+- Once set, remove the flapjack from the tin, cut it into slices using your score marks as a guide and enjoy!

 Video